 The use of a dental dam, a small plastic or latex sheet that prevents direct contact between the mouth and the vagina or anus during oral sex, is also effective at reducing the risk of HIV transmission.

-For people who may have a higher risk for contracting HIV, preventive medication is an option.
+For people who may have a higher risk of contracting HIV, preventive medication is an option.
 Pre-exposure prophylaxis (PrEP) medication is a daily antiretroviral treatment.

 Although PrEP does provide a high level of protection against HIV, it’s still best to use condoms as well.
-PrEP provides no protection against STIs other than HIV.
+PrEP only provides protection against HIV, not against other STIs.

 Remember, if you think you may have been exposed to HIV by having sex without a condom, make an appointment to speak with a healthcare professional as soon as possible.
 They may recommend PEP medication to reduce your risk of contracting HIV.